 HAcluster is a Juju subordinate charm that encapsulates corosync and pacemaker for floating virtual IP or DNS addresses and is similar to keepalived.
 It differentiates itself in that it allows servers to span subnets via the DNS option, which communicates directly with MAAS.
 It also has the ability to shoot the other node in the head(STONITH) via MAAS to prevent issues in a split-brain scenario.

-Charmed Kubernetes supports HAcluster via a relation and the configuration options
+Charmed Kubernetes supports HAcluster via a relation and the

 ha-cluster-dns.
-Relations to the kubernetes-master and
+Relations to the

 In order to use HAcluster, the first decision is if a load balancer is desired.
 This depends on the size of the cluster and the expected control plane load.
 Note that HAcluster requires a minimum of 3 units for a quorum, so you will need 3 kubeapi-load-balancer or 3 kubernetes-master units to use HAcluster.